twistedFantasy/dockerX/README.md

 The goal of this repository is to provide huge amount of examples for using docker with different software products like PostgreSQL, Nginx, Elasticsearch and etc. Examples contains version for local usage during development and configurations for Docker Swarm.
-In order to use these examples it's recommended to have at least `18.06.1` version of docker installed.
+In order to use these examples it's recommended to have at least `19.03.5` version of docker installed.
 Some examples contain Vagrant file which simplify creation of virtual machine for you with needed version of docker installed.
+If Dockerfile, docker-compose.yml files for some software are missing and you need them just open pull request and I will add them asap.
 Any contributors are welcome!

 ## Docker & Docker-Compose installation